aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-data/data-validation/get-cell-validation-in-ods-files/_index.md

 With Aspose.Cells, you can get the validation applied to a cell in ODS files.
 For this, the API provides the [**GetValidation**](https://reference.aspose.com/cells/net/aspose.cells/cell/methods/getvalidation) method of the [**Cell**](https://reference.aspose.com/cells/net/aspose.cells/cell) class.

-The following code sample demonstrates the use of the [**GetValidation**](https://reference.aspose.com/cells/net/aspose.cells/cell/methods/getvalidation) method by loading the [source ODS](101089354.ods) file and reading the validation of the cell A9.
+The following code sample demonstrates the use of the [**GetValidation**](https://reference.aspose.com/cells/net/aspose.cells/cell/methods/getvalidation) method by loading the [source ODS](101089354.ods) file and reading the validation of cell A9.

 ### **Sample Code**